 Try to select a day when the weather is fine so that they won’t be put off going outside if it’s very cold or wet.

 Go into the garden with your cat when you let him out for the first time to offer him reassurance.
 Leave the door open so that he can easily get back inside if he wants to.

 Provide easy access

-Consider installing a cat door to give your cat free access so that he can come and go as he pleases.
+Consider installing a cat flap to give your cat free access so that he can come and go as he pleases.
 Free entry to the house will give your cat a way to escape other cats in the neighbourhood without having to wait for you to open the door for them.
-If you are worried about other cats gaining access through the cat door, install a SureFlap Microchip Cat Door to prevent intruders.
+If you are worried about other cats gaining access through the cat flap, install a SureFlap Microchip Cat Flap to prevent intruders.

 Make your garden inviting